-16. Number of locations where plants and/or operations/offices of the entity are situated: Location Number of plants Number of offices Total National 1 1 2 International 0 0 0
+16. Number of locations where plants and/or operations/o? ces of the entity are situated: Location Location Number of plants Number of olices Total National 1 1 2 International 0 0 0

 17. Markets served by the entity:

 a.
 Number of locations

 Locations Number

 National (No. of States) 13

 International (No. of Countries) 0

 b.
 What is the contribution of exports as a percentage of the total turnover of the entity?
 0%.

 c.
-A brief on types of customers The Company has wide range of uses our products in various woo
+A brief on types of customers The Company has wide range of retail customers which uses our products in various wood-based products.